Igniting business and law ambitions

 “We’ve been doing business and law workshops, learning about marketing and event planning, and different areas of law.
 We also went on a boat cruise where we learnt about the cultural history behind Sydney – that was my favourite part,” she said.

-The week culminated in the Galuwa students using their newfound management and marketing skills to host a BBQ fundraising activity to support UTS social enterprise Ruff Sleepers, which raised $1600.
+The week culminated in the Galuwa students using their newfound management and marketing skills to host a BBQ fundraising activity to support UTS social enterprise Ruff Sleepers, where they raised $1600.

 “With law and business you are learning about issues in the real world,” says Year 10 Canberra student Joel Gould.
 He said working on the BBQ fundraiser helped bring that to life.